 Some people avoid mediation based on the belief that they can negotiate on their own behalf with their soon-to-be former spouse.
 However, there might be a power imbalance between spouses, whereby one has been a stay-at-home parent while the other has dealt with all of the finances.
 If this is the case, then one spouse may be concerned about how they are going to be able to negotiate a settlement.
 A very skilled mediator will recognize those issues and help both clients to address the power imbalance.

 What is The Psychological or Emotional Impact Associated With a Divorce?

 Mental health experts will tell you that going through a divorce is the second most traumatic experience that someone can go through (second only to death).
 Clients will often go through a grieving process when they’ve ended a relationship or when they are going through a divorce.
 What I always say to clients is that even though divorce is painful and emotional, the divorce process itself doesn’t have to be.
 What makes it painful, in my opinion, is when clients go through a contested process by hiring two separate attorneys in order to sue one another and drain one another’s assets.

 Do Most Couples Start Out in Mediation And End up in Litigation or Vice Versa?

-For more information on Skills Of Successful Mediator, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (508) 645-6374 today.
+For more information on Skills Of Successful Mediator, a strategy session is your next best step.
+Get the information and legal answers you are seeking by calling (508) 466-4734today.